A Survey of Reinforcement Learning from Human Feedback

-This excludes approaches to reward shaping, feature engineering, and other forms of human guidance that are supplementary to a given objective. \item[Interactive and Online] We also put an emphasis on providing feedback in an interactive, online manner.
-This excludes imitation learning, learning from demonstration, and pure inverse \gls{RL}.
-While we do not directly cover inverse \gls{RL} in this survey, combinations of inverse \gls{RL} methods with interactive improvements of the reward function are in scope and employed by some of the surveyed methods.
-See \cref{sec:feedback-initializations,par:reward-model-initialization} for a discussion of those approaches. \item[Scalable and Asynchronous] We focus on works in which the human is included in the loop, but the agent is not blocked by the human's feedback, and the human does not need to be present continuously.
+This excludes approaches to reward shaping, feature engineering, and other forms of human guidance that are supplementary to a given objective. \item[Interactive and Online] Our scope encompasses methods that collect human feedback interactively during the learning process, rather than relying solely on pre-collected demonstrations.
+This excludes pure imitation learning, learning from demonstration, and standalone inverse \gls{RL} approaches.
+However, hybrid methods that combine inverse \gls{RL} with interactive reward refinement fall within our scope, as discussed in \cref{sec:feedback-initializations,par:reward-model-initialization}. \item[Scalable and Asynchronous] We consider methods that incorporate human feedback without requiring synchronous human-agent interaction.
+The agent must be capable of continuing its learning process while awaiting human input, and humans need not provide continuous supervision.
 This distinguishes \gls{RLHF} from more direct methods of incorporating a human into the \gls{RL} loop, and we believe that this is key for practicality and efficiency. \end{description}